minichate/jscs-ember-deprecations/README.md

 - `disallowEmberRequired` will warn you if you use the deprecated `Ember.required()` helper.
 See https://github.com/emberjs/ember.js/pull/10668 for details.

+- `disallowDualGetterSetter` will warn you if you use a dual setter/getter function argument to `Ember.computed()`.
+See http://emberjs.com/deprecations/v1.x/#toc_computed-properties-with-a-shared-getter-and-setter for details.

 ### Deprecations added in Ember 1.13

 - `disallowAtEachLeafNode` will warn you if you use the deprecated `foo.@each` notation.
 See https://github.com/emberjs/ember.js/pull/11994 for details.